jiang18/mph/docs/docs/options.md

 MPH has `--error_weight_names` to accommodate individual reliabilities (*r*<sup>2</sup>) for pseudo-phenotypes (e.g., de-regressed estimated breeding values).
 The error weights can be set to 1/*r*<sup>2</sup>-1 and kept as a column of the phenotype file.

 #### Covariate file
 The covariate file is a CSV file with a header line.
 The first column must be the individual ID.
 The header line needs to contain covariate names.
+All covariate values must be numeric.

 Missing values of covariates need to be left empty. **Do not use space, -9, NA, or NaN.**

-**Covariate specification:**
+*Covariate specification:*
 - If `--covariate_names` is not specified, MPH automatically includes an intercept term.
 - If `--covariate_names` is specified, MPH does not automatically add an intercept.
 In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is desired.
 - If `--covariate_names all` is specified, MPH will use all columns (except the first) as covariates.